 We have one hormone called DHT (DIHYDRO TESTOSTERONE), and this is one of the sex hormones present in our body.
 It also works on many cells through these receptors.
 There are many receptors present over hair cells too.
 Out of this 5-alfa 1, and 5-alfa 2 are two important receptors.

 After puberty, when DHT starts acting on these receptors, in males who are genetically predisposed or vulnerable starts producing hairs which are progressively smaller in diameter, shorter in length, and lighter in color until eventually the follicles shrink completely and stop producing hair.

 Is male pattern hair loss hereditary?

 Yes.
 It is believed this can be inherited from either or both parents.

 What are the symptoms of male pattern hair loss?

 Men can become aware of scalp hair loss or a receding hairline at any time after puberty.
 There are usually no symptoms on the scalp.
 Hair loss may cause significant stress.

 What does male pattern hair loss look like?

 The usual pattern of hair loss is a receding frontal hairline and loss of hair from the top of the head.
-Hairs in the affected areas are initially smaller in diameter, and shorter compared to hairs in unaffected areas, before they become absent.
+Hair in the affected areas are initially smaller in diameter and shorter as compared to hair in unaffected areas before they become absent.